 Our executive pay program is designed to align the long-term interests of our executives, shareholders, and customers.
-Approximately 78 percent of the compensation of our CEO and about 60 percent of the compensation of our other named executive officers is at risk in the form of performance-based incentive awards.
+Approximately 79 percent of the compensation of our CEO and about 63 percent of the compensation of our other named executive officers is at risk in the form of performance-based incentive awards.
 Our Board establishes the metrics and targets for these incentive awards, based upon advice from the Board's independent compensation consultant.
-The 2019 performance metrics did not change from 2018.
+The 2021 performance metrics did not change from 2020.
 We also require our executives to retain meaningful ownership of our stock (from 2x to 6x their annual base salary).
-This structure encourages our executives to focus on short- and long-term performance and provides a reward to our executives, shareholders, and customers when we achieve our financial and operating objectives.
-Our CEO to median employee pay ratio for 2019 was 27:1.
+This compensation structure encourages our executives to focus on short- and long-term performance and provides a reward to our executives, shareholders, and customers when we achieve our financial and operating objectives.
+Our CEO to median employee pay ratio for 2021 was 28 to 1.

-zacoda vo i dy o omponents at a Gla otal Compensation Component Description CEO Other NEO Avg.
-Changes in 2019 Base Salary Fixed, paid in cash Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience 22% 40% Named executive officers received a 3 percent cost of living adjustment provided to some employees; one named executive officer received an additional increase to remain market competitive Annual Cash Incentive Variable, paid in cash Based on net income, safety, reliability, and customer satisfaction metrics and individual performance 22% 20% Increased target opportunity for two executives to align with market median; updated performance targets Long-Term Incentive Program Awards Variable, paid in equity Based on earnings per share, return on average equity and relative total shareholder return performance over a three-year vesting period 43% 32% Updated performance targets Executive Retention / Retirement Program Awards Variable, paid in equity Based on net income performance over a five-year vesting period; paid over five- year period following separation from service 13% 8% None
+Executive Pay Co omponents at a Gla nce Percent of To otal Compensation Component Description CEO Other NEO Avg.
+Changes in 2021 Base Salary Fixed, paid in cash Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience 21% 36% Named executive officers received the same 1.5 percent cost of living adjustment provided to employees; two named executive officers received additional increases related to promotions Annual Cash Incentive Variable, paid in cash Based on net income, safety, reliability, and customer satisfaction metrics and individual performance 21% 20% Updated performance targets; target incentive increased for two named executive officers to reflect promotions Long-Term Incentive Program Awards Variable, paid in equity Based on earnings per share, return on average equity and relative total shareholder return performance over a three-year vesting period 46% 35% Updated performance targets; target incentive increased for two named executive officers to align with market median and for two additional named executive officers to reflect promotions Executive Retention / Retirement Program Awards Variable, paid in equity Based on net income performance over a five-year vesting period; paid over five- year period following separation from service 12% 9% Increased target opportunity for one named executive officer to align with market and for two named executive officers to reflect promotions